ozjtigger1/git-participants/README.md

 ## 3. Sign up for a free account on [GitHub](https://github.com/)

-If you are a student you are eligble for the [Student Developer Pack](https://education.github.com/pack) which includes some nice functionality.
+If you are a student you are eligible for the [Student Developer Pack](https://education.github.com/pack) which includes some nice functionality.

 ## 4. Fork this repository